Why Does My WiFi Keep Turning Off?

 - Using PPPoE or Another Login Service.
 Routers timeout after five minutes and the connection is renegotiated.
 You can set this value higher, or set it to 0 so the router never logs out.

-System Specific Fixes
+System Specific Fixes: Windows Laptop

 Although these may are not guaranteed to work, many people have found that they solved issues with wireless internet dropping in and out, depending on the device they’re using.

-WiFi Dropping Out On Vista/Windows 8
+WiFi Dropping Out On Windows

-- Go into your control panel, click network connections, right click wireless connection and choose properties.
+- Go into your control panel, click network connections, right-click "wireless connection" and choose "properties."
 In the “Power Management” section, untick the box that says “Allow The Computer To Turn Off This Device To Save Power.”
 Save.

 - Go into your control panel, open up “Wireless Adapter Settings” then “Power Saving Mode” and check that it isn’t disconnecting your WiFi to save power.